jmacdotorg/plerd/README.md

 ## See Plerd at work

-This software powers [Jason McIntosh's blog at jmac.org](http://blog.jmac.org), for which it was written.
+This software powers Jason McIntosh's blog, [Fogknife](http://fogknife.com), for which it was written.

-## Author
+## Credits

-Plerd is by Jason McIntosh <jmac@jmac.org>.
+Plerd is by Jason McIntosh (<jmac@jmac.org>).
 I would love to hear any thoughts about Plerd you would care to share.

+This repository contains the image "Envelope" designed by <a href="http://www.thenounproject.com/jontesta">Jon Testa</a>, and the image "RSS" designed by [useiconic.com](https://thenounproject.com/useiconic.com).
+Both are shared through a [Creative Commons Attribution 3.0 United States](https://creativecommons.org/licenses/by/3.0/us/) license, and come to this project via [The Noun Project](https://thenounproject.com).